Household Hazardous Waste

 Hazardous waste has properties that make it dangerous or potentially harmful to human health or the environment.
 It can be liquids, solids, contained gases, or sludges.
 Household hazardous waste (HHW) is generated in a home rather than a business or organization.
 Americans generate 1.6 million tons of HHW each year.

-Common HHW includes:
+Common HHW includes the following:

 Read the product label and look for signal words.
 Signal words are found on labels of many different products, although older products may not list these words.
-Drugs and personal care products may be hazardous, but not all are required to have signal words.
+Drugs and personal care products may be hazardous but not all are required to have signal words.

 If your community does not have a program, other no-cost solutions are available for specific wastes.
 For example, local retail outlets may offer recycling of some hazardous wastes, such as compact fluorescent light bulbs, electronic equipment, and cell phones.
 Nonprofit organizations may be interested in leftover paint or used computers and monitors.
 If all else fails, call the manufacturer and see if it will recycle or properly dispose of the waste for you.

 Exempt Consumer Products Containing Small Amounts of Radioactive Materials

 Consumer products such as old wrist watches with dials painted with radium or tritium or old household smoke detectors that use americium are exempt from federal and state radioactive materials disposal regulations and can be disposed in household trash because of low environmental and health risks.
 Contact your community HHW collection disposal program for more information.
 Learn more on the Nuclear Regulatory Commission website.

 The best solution to dealing with HHW is to not generate it in the first place.
 This can be achieved by the following:

 - Purchase alternative nontoxic products, less-toxic products, and no more than what you can use.